 Join our Youth Activist League and Help Runaway Youth.

 We try to reach runaway youth that may need our help, but many teenagers that are considering running away may not realize that a service like ours exists.
 If, however, other teens and youth within their school or amongst their friends were prepared with information about how to contact us, we could help prevent those youth from ending up on the streets alone and in danger.

 Thankfully, there are youth out there who are interested in helping those in need.
 These are the type of candidates that we are always in need of to help us with our mission.
 We routinely seek out youth advocates for our services.
 These youth make up our Youth Activist League.

 The YAL is a group of young people across the country that responds to monthly ‘calls to action’ by NRS on their own social media pages.
 In answering these prompts they raise awareness of issues facing teenagers and help runaway teenagers, homeless, and at-risk youth, raise the visibility of NRS’ work and provide their input on social issues affecting youth.
-Managed by our Community Engagement Specialist, Andrea Medina, the YAL is our initiative to connect with youth on their level.
+Managed by our Communications team, the YAL is our initiative to connect with youth on their level.

 The YAL is asked to radiate our message to their networks.
 The typical call to action for the Youth Activist League is a specific prompt using a predetermined hashtag to track reach.

 An example might be: